 The experiences I had from my life as a Mum to my grown-up daughter more than compensated for the lack of academic achievements in this field.
 I also knew I had been missing something in my life; children.

 Many children were from ‘minority homes’ and ethnic and cultural backgrounds, making the role diverse.
 The job was challenging because of cultural and language barriers, and many children did not speak English.

-We adapted the learning to ensure that we met every child’s needs and enabled their voices to be heard.
-Subsequently, they flourished, and each child graduated into ‘big’ school totally ready for their next adventure in life; and I had never felt such satisfaction from a job done, ever.
+We adapted the learning to meet every child’s needs and enabled their voices to be heard.
+Subsequently, they flourished, and each child graduated into ‘big’ school ready for their next adventure in life; and I had never felt such satisfaction from a job done, ever.